backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 As you can see, you can manually select a date to view by using the slider, or you can click the play button to see the entire progression.
 You can also hover over any county to see its' data for the current date.

 # Conclusion
 Both visualizations, static and interactive, have their place in data analysis.
 In this project, the first graph excels by communicating a summary of the dataset very efficiently.
 It's highly interpretable, but it lacks the valuable details of each county.
-The interactive Plotly map summerizes the whole dataset, contains the individual counties' data, and is also easy to interpret.
+The interactive Plotly map summerizes the whole dataset, contains the individual county data, and is also easy to interpret.
 However, it's not something you'd present at a meeting or to a crowd of people since it relies on the viewer's input.

-To me, the most enjoyable aspect of making visualizations is that there's never just one right answer, or a "go-to graph".
+To me, the most enjoyable aspect of making data visualizations is that there's never just one right answer, or one "go-to graph".
+The best visual to use entirely depends on how well you answer the questions:

+*  "Who's going to be viewing this visual?"
+*  "What setting will the intended audience be in?"
+*  "Do I need to sacrifice detail for simplicity?"
+*  "What is the most vital information to portray?"
+*  "How can I relay this information so that the results are undeniable, but without sacrificing integrity?"